Managing Toxic Body Burden Part 1: Sources of Contamination

 When I began this post, I intended it to only be one blog post.
 However, the more I wrote and the more research I did, the more I realized this isn't even a 2-parter... it's an entire series!!

 This post is specifically about sources of toxins that have the potential to damage our health and lead us further towards disease, not towards vitality.
 In Part 2, I'll share how to protect yourself from these sources.
 A third addition to this series will be more specific on how these contaminates contribute towards disease.
-As this series continues, it will get more and more specific.
-I'm excited to keep writing about it!
+The fourth is about how to cleanse your body.

 Let's dig in.